Do you have questions about drafting a will?

 What is an Executor of a Will?

 The executor is the person you designate in your will to administer your estate.
-Their responsibilities include probate of the will, locating assets, paying debts and distributing assets from the estate according to the terms of the will.
+Their responsibilities include the probate of the will (court procedure to prove the document is the individual’s last will), locating assets, paying debts and distributing assets from the estate according to the terms of the will.

 If you want to discuss the importance of getting these essential documents prepared, contact Perry H. (Chip) Windle III today.
 He is an experienced lawyer who is ready to help you with these matters.